Copyright

-Scholarly Communication and Digital Publishing Services at University Libraries helps Washington University faculty, students, and staff with copyright issues that connect to research, teaching, and library services.
+Scholarly Communication & Digital Publishing Services (ScholPub) at the WashU Libraries helps WashU faculty, students, and staff with copyright issues that connect to research, teaching, and library services.

 This frequently involves:

-- Questions about Copyright Claims Board (CCB) notices related to your work for Washington University.
+- Questions about Copyright Claims Board (CCB) notices related to your work for WashU

 NOTE: The Office of the Vice Chancellor and General Counsel (OGC) manages the legal affairs of Washington University in St. Louis.
 Scholarly Publishing staff offer general information but do not provide legal advice specific to your situation.